shyrokaa/COOLor-Picker/README.md

 - Display color palette in hexadecimal (hex) codes
 - Simple and user-friendly GUI built with PyQt5
 - Ability to copy hex codes to clipboard
-- Option to save generated color palettes to a file